The archives are open to the public.

 Provide Our Library with a Copy of Articles and Citations

 Researchers agree to send the Law Library a copy of articles published as a result of using our archives or court records material.
-Researchers agree to provide a citation and information on availability of theses and dissertations written as a result of using our archives or court records material.
+Researchers agree to provide a citation and information on the availability of theses and dissertations written as a result of using our archives or court records material.